 In 2010, the Town entered into a capital lease of \$43,793 to purchase two police vehicles.
-During the year the Town retired \$13,609 of the obligation, leaving \$14,574 outstanding at year end.
-This obligation is the Town's only long-term debt.
+During the year the Town retired \$14,574 of the obligation, leaving no outstanding long-term debt at year end.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS